West Chester University

-West Chester University of Pennsylvania (WCUPA), commonly known as West Chester University (WCU), is a public research university located in and around West Chester, Pennsylvania.
+West Chester University of Pennsylvania (WCUPA), commonly known as West Chester University (WCU), is a public research university in West Chester, Pennsylvania, United States.
 The university is accredited by the Middle States Commission on Higher Education and classified among "R2: Doctoral Universities – High research activity".
 With 17,275 undergraduate and graduate students as of 2022, WCU is the largest of the 10 state-owned universities belonging to the Pennsylvania State System of Higher Education (PASSHE) and the sixth largest university in Pennsylvania.
 It also maintains a Center City Philadelphia satellite campus on Market Street.